conestack/webresource/docs/source/overview.rst

     conditional_js.include = False

-Resource URLs can be rendered including a hash of the resource file.
-This is useful in environments with strong caching to make sure changed resources get reloaded properly:
+Resource URLs can be rendered including a unique key of the resource file.
+This is useful in environments with strong caching to make sure changed resources get reloaded properly.
+When working with unique resource URLs, the unique key gets rendered intermediate between path and file name, thus the integrator needs to implement custom URL rewriting/dispatching/traversal for correct resource delivery:

 .. code-block:: python

     cached_js = wr.ScriptResource(
         name='cached_js',
-        hash_=True,
+        unique=True,
+        unique_prefix='++webresource++',
         ...
     )